Fuel System

 Baffles: Kind of like mini “walls” to prevent fuel from sloshing away from the pickup and starving the pump.
 VERY important in fuel injection, NOT important with carbs (the float bowl in the carb holds fuel).

 Fuel Pump: Most modern cars have the pump in the tank.
-The fuel in the tank cools the pump, so avoid running low on fuel or you will burn the pump out!
+The fuel in the tank cools the pump, so:

 The gas tank can be located in many different locations.
 The design and location of the gas tank should be as safe as possible, but safety often isn’t as important as making money.